betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 developed ways to attribute credit to contributors, although their approaches differ significantly.
 One of the most straightforward methods is to maintain a changelog that records contributions from members.
-This changelog is different from the version control history in that it is more visible to provide credit, and more focussed on significant contributions to make it worthwhile to read.
+This changelog is different from the version control history in that it is more visible to provide credit and more focused on significant contributions to make it worthwhile to read.

 <img src='https://github.com/betterscientificsoftware/images/blob/master/gassmoeller-blog-changelog.png' class='page lightbox' />[A publicly available changelog disseminates important new features,
 and attributes credit to community contributors.
 This is a portion of a [changelog](https://aspect.geodynamics.org/doc/doxygen/changes_current.html) for the ASPECT project (Advanced Solver for Problems in Earth's Convection) that is updated automatically, whenever new changes are merged into the code.]

-Other strategies I encountered and encourage are: Official recognition as a developer/author on the project’s website or inside the repository, being a co-author on release publications about the software, or keeping a newsletter that announces contributions including their authors, e.g. a newsletter version of the changelog.
-Upholding agreed upon policies for giving credit is especially important, as surprises in distributing credit (for example favoritism of institutions or maintainers or confusion about authorship) are common conflict points in community projects.
+Another strategy I encountered and encourage is official recognition, whether as a developer/author on the project’s website or inside the repository, or as a co-author on release publications about the software, or as a contributor acknowledged in a newsletter (for example, a newsletter version of the changelog).
+Upholding agreed-upon policies for giving credit is especially important, since surprises in distributing credit (for example, favoritism of institutions or maintainers or confusion about authorship) are common conflict points in community projects.